serhiiyasenev/matlab/README.md

 ## How to Run

-To execute the visualization, simply run the following command in the MATLAB command window:
+To execute the visualization, run the following command in the MATLAB command window:

 ```matlab
 VisualizeEllipsoidPotential